 All this leads to savings on electricity, air-conditioning and water as well as reduced carbon emissions.

-The Energex Distribution Centre is the first industrial site in Australia to achieve a 4-star green star rating - industrial design v1 from the Green Building Council of Australia.
+Our Distribution Centre is the first industrial site in Australia to achieve a 4-star green star rating - Industrial Design V1 from the Green Building Council of Australia.
 Green features include efficient lighting and air-conditioning, double-glazing and alternate roofing materials.

 Most of our field sites are fitted with water tanks and water-saving devices as well as electricity saving initiatives.
 Combined Energex sites and office have contributed to a corporate portfolio energy efficiency improvement of 36% (compared to a 2005/06 baseline).

 These smart buildings are not only green but also significantly more cost effective to operate.